Evic7/screenbot/README.md

 Web Automation: Scrape websites or download files with fetcher.
 Remote Automation (Professional): Manage tasks remotely with live desktop streaming and visual script building.

- InstallationSystem RequirementsOS: Windows 10 or 11 (64-bit)
+ Installation System Requirements OS: Windows 10 or 11 (64-bit)
 RAM: 4 GB minimum (8 GB recommended)
 Disk Space: 250 MB
-Dependencies: .NET Framework 4.8 or later
+Dependencies: .NET Framework 4 or later

-Steps Download: Get ScreenBot 4.0 from  [(#)](https://evandervictor.gumroad.com/l/screenbot)
+Steps Download: Get ScreenBot 4.0 pro from  [(#)](https://evandervictor.gumroad.com/l/screenbot)
-Extract: Unzip to a directory an run the installation
+Extract: Unzip to a directory and run the installation
 Optional: Add the directory to your system’s PATH for CLI access.
 Verify: Run screenbot4 --version to confirm installation.
 Run Scripts: Create a .as script (e.g., myscript.as) and execute with screenbot4 run myscript.as, or modify default.as for automatic execution.